This article, in an introduction to ADO .NET Entity Framework, Entity Data Model and gives an overview of this great technology.

 There is also excellent online documentation regarding the ADO .NET Entity Framework and LINQ to Entities.
 More information is available on this MSDN Library link.

-Watch our video on YouTube about ADO .NET Entity Framework
+Watch video: What is ADO .NET Entity Framework in C#?

 Featured Online Courses: